-4.6 How do I withdraw from my course?
+How do I withdraw from my course?
+15

-4.7 appr Are there any specific course requirements (e.g. placements, DBS checks)?
-[Delete if not opriate] t 15
+Are there any specific course requirements (e.g. placements, DBS checks)?
+15

-4.8 What do I do if I change my details?
+What do I do if I change my details?
 16

-5 A Assessment 17
+Assessment 17

-5.1 How will I get my results and feedback on my work?
+How will I get my results and feedback on my work?
 17

-5.2 Where can I find the University's assessment regulations?
+Where can I find the University's assessment regulations?
 17

-5.3 What is the marking scheme?
+What is the marking scheme?
 18

-5.4 Will I have to follow a word limit?
+Will I have to follow a word limit?
 19

-5.5 Academic Appeals 19
+Academic Appeals 19

-5.6 How and where do I hand in an assignment?
+How and where do I hand in an assignment?
 19

-5.7 Can I submit a draft?
+Can I submit a draft?
 20

-5.8 What do I do if I can't meet a deadline for an assignment?
+What do I do if I can't meet a deadline for an assignment?
 21

-5.9 What if I have extenuating circumstances and require a longer extension?
+What if I have extenuating circumstances and require a longer extension?
 22

-5.10 Re-sit 24
+Re-sit 24

-5.11 Re-study 24
+Re-study 24

-6 Academic and student regulations 24
+Academic and student regulations 24

-6.1 Where can I find the University's academic regulations?
+Where can I find the University's academic regulations?
 24

-6.2 What is Academic Misconduct?
+What is Academic Misconduct?
 25

-6.3 Are there any regulations relating to use of social media?
+Are there any regulations relating to use of social media?
 26

-6.4 Are there any regulations relating to research?
+Are there any regulations relating to research?
 27

-7.1 End of Year Procedures 27
+End of Year Procedures 27

-7.2 Programme specification 28
+Programme specification 28

-8 Have your say 28
+Have your say 28

-8.1 Student representatives 28
+Student representatives 28

+Are there any specific course requirements (e.g. placements, DBS checks)?
+What do I do if I change my details?
+Assessment How will I get my results and feedback on my work?
+Where can I find the University's assessment regulations?
+What is the marking scheme?
+Will I have to follow a word limit?
+Academic Appeals How and where do I hand in an assignment?
+Can I submit a draft?
+What do I do if I can't meet a deadline for an assignment?
+What if I have extenuating circumstances and require a longer extension?
+Re-sit Re-study Academic and student regulations Where can I find the University's academic regulations?
+What is Academic Misconduct?
+Are there any regulations relating to use of social media?
+Are there any regulations relating to research?
+End of Year Procedures Programme specification Have your say

-8.3 Your feedback
+8.3 Your feedback 29

 8.4 What happens with my feedback?
 30

 8.5 How would I make a complaint?
 30

 9 Where to get help 30

 9.1 Student Support 30

 9.2 The Virtual Learning Environment (VLE) 30

 9.3 Students' Union advice 31

 9.4 Safety, health and well-being 31

-App endix 3 Assessment Grids 37
+App ppendix 3 Assessment Grids 3

-Арр ppendix 4 Assessment Timetable 38
+App ppendix 4 Assessment Timetable 3